junho7/beauthentic-questions/README.md

 The main purpose of the service is to help members of the organization, such as schools and companies, get to know each other better in fun ways.

+Admin user can add questions in the admin page.
+Then the questions are stored in Firebase.
+Other users can choose the question lists and play the list.
+Then the questions in the list are displayed in slides.

 Frontend: React, Javascript
 Backend: Firebase